Ideal for undergraduate students interested in learning more about the ideas of a free society.

 If I had an application selected last year do I need to submit a new one?

-All applicants need to submit a new application to be considered for a 2016 Summer Seminar, even if an application had been selected in a previous year.
+Yes, all applicants need to submit a new application to be considered for a 2017 Summer Seminar, even if an application had been selected in a previous year.

 How do I confirm that you received my application?